Nambiar99/Intelligent-Monitoring/README.md

 Real-world sensors often fail or lose data packets.
 I applied Compressive Sensing (CS) to ensure the system remains operational during data loss.

 **Method**: By exploiting the sparsity of vibration signals in the Discrete Cosine Transform (DCT) domain and solving an $\ell_1$-minimization problem (Basis Pursuit), I successfully reconstructed signals from as little as 6% of the original data.

+## Data
+The simulation data set is available on Zenodo